A by-law to regulate generally the business and affairs of the Corporation

 The Directors may from time to time fix the quorum for meetings of directors, but unless so fixed a majority of the Directors shall constitute a quorum and, no business shall be transacted unless a majority of the Directors present are resident Canadians.

-Each Director may be paid such fees as may be fixed by the Directors, and any such remuneration shall be in addition to any salary a Director may receive as an officer or employee of the Corporation.
+Each Director may be paid such fees, if any, as may be fixed by the Directors, and any such remuneration shall be in addition to any salary a Director may receive as an officer or employee of the Corporation.

-Subject to the provisions of any resolution of the Directors, the Chairman of the Board of Directors or, in his absence, a Deputy Chairman or, in his absence, the Chairman of the Executive Committee, or in his absence, the President shall preside at all meetings of the Directors.
-If all of the foregoing officers be absent, the Directors present may choose a chairman from among their number.
-The chairman at any meeting of Directors may vote as a director and in case of an equality of votes the chairman shall have a casting vote in addition to the vote to which he is entitled as a Director.
+Subject to the provisions of any resolution of the Directors, the Chair of the Board of Directors or, in his absence, the Deputy Chair or, in his absence, the CEO shall preside at all meetings of the Directors.
+If all of the foregoing officers be absent, the Directors present may choose a chair from among their number.
+The chair at any meeting of Directors may vote as a director and in case of an equality of votes the chair shall have a casting vote in addition to the vote to which he is entitled as a Director.

 Subject to the Canada Business Corporations Act, the Corporation shall indemnify a Director or an officer, a former Director or officer, or another individual who acts or acted at the Corporation’s request as a Director or officer, or an individual acting in a similar capacity, of another entity, and their heirs and legal representatives, against all costs, charges and expenses, including an amount paid to settle an action or satisfy a judgment, reasonably incurred by the individual in respect of any civil, criminal, administrative, investigative or other proceeding in which the individual is involved because of that association with the Corporation, or other entity, if such individual (a) acted honestly and in good faith with a view to the best interests of the Corporation, or, as the case may be, to the best interests of the other entity for which the individual acted as director or officer or in a similar capacity at the Corporation’s request; and (b) in the case of a criminal or administrative action or proceeding that is enforced by a monetary penalty, the individual had reasonable grounds for believing that the individual’s conduct was lawful.
 The Corporation shall advance moneys to a Director, officer or other individual for the costs, charges and expenses of a proceeding referred to in this Section.
 The individual shall repay the moneys if the individual does not fulfil the conditions of this Section.